Correlation Functions in $\textrm{T}\bar{\textrm{T}}$-deformed Theories on the Torus

 We expect to recover the plane's result, where the saddle behaved as $\sg \sim \frac{q}{|\La|}$ (see paragraph after (109) in \cite{Aharony:2023dod}).
 Using the parameters $n,r$, it reads $\sg \sim r$.
 It is then a reasonable guess that the saddle appears for small $\sg$.
 In particular, we can approximate $G_{12}$ as in \eqref{eq_G_short}, and cancelling the $\ln{|\eta(T)|^6}$ term.
 Then \eqref{eq_sg_integral_1} becomes:

 We consider the analytic continuation of $|w|^2 = \pr{\sg^1 + T_1\sg^2}^2 + \pr{T_2\sg^2}^2$ as a function of $\sg^1,\sg^2$.
 The equations for the saddle are:

-The solution is\footnote{In the plane, $\sg$ was dimensionful, while here it is dimensionless, scaled with $L$.
-However, this $L$ can be swallowed in the dimensionless regulator $\bar\mu$ to give the mass scale $\mu \equiv \frac{\bar\mu}{L}$, which is the renormalization scale, and has nothing to do with $L$.}:
+The solution is\footnote{In the plane, $\sg$ was dimensionful, while here it is dimensionless, which explains the additional $L$ in the saddle.
+However, this $L$ will be swallowed in the dimensionless regulator $\bar\mu$ to give the mass scale $\mu \equiv \frac{\bar\mu}{L}$, which is the renormalization scale, and has nothing to do with $L$.}:

 Substituting in \eqref{eq_sg_integral_2}: